The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Modelling Astrophysical Sites

 \subsection{Other suggested contributions}

 In addition to binary neutron star mergers, simulations of mergers of neutron stars with black holes have been performed in detailed simulations \citep{Desai.Metzger.Foucart:2019,Curtis.Miller.ea:2023,Wanajo.Fujibayashi.ea:2024,Kawaguchi.ea:2024}.
-These authors predict about 0.07M$_\odot$ of r-process ejecta, if taken at face value resulting in about $7\times 10^{-5}$M$_\odot$ in Eu. \cite{Wanajo.Fujibayashi.ea:2024} predicted that black hole-neutron star mergers lead to a boost in actinide abundances, while \cite{Farouqi.ea:2022} suggested the same for collapsars.
-These specific results depend on the ejection of low $Y_e$-matter (see Figs.\ref{fig:meng-ru} and \ref{fig:rabund-Aye}).
+These authors predict approximately 0.07M$_\odot$ of r-process ejecta, which would result in approximately $7\times 10^{-5}$M$_\odot$ in Eu. \cite{Wanajo.Fujibayashi.ea:2024} predicted that black hole-neutron star mergers lead to a boost in actinide abundances with $Y_e$ values going down to 0.05 (see their Fig.1), while \cite{Farouqi.ea:2022} suggested the same for collapsars.
+These specific results depend on the ejection of low $Y_e$-matter (see Figs.\ref{fig:meng-ru} and \ref{fig:rabund-Aye}). \cite{Harry.Hoy:2026} estimate the occurrence frequency of neutron star - black hole mergers to be smaller than 1 event per 1000 CCSNe.
+The recent GWTC-4 catalogue \citep{Abac.ea:2025} gives neutron star - black hole merger rates in the range of $9.1-84$Gpc$^{-3}$yr$^{-1}$, which is smaller than the above mentioned value, but results in a similar ratio of black hole - neutron star mergers to binary neutron star mergers.

+Further suggestions include mergers of neutron stars with the cores of massive stars during a commmon envelope phase \citep[so-called common envelope jet supernovae CEJSNe,][]{Grichener.Kobayashi.Soker:2022,Jin.Soker:2024,Grichener:2025}, predicting masses of Eu ejecta in the range $1-3\times 10^{-5}$M$_\odot$, when employing analytical approaches.
+These numbers are comparable to those found in the previous discussion of neutron star mergers, but they need to be confirmed with full GRMHD simulations.
+The occurrence frequency of these events will be discussed in later sections.